MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/products/sales-order-line-ent.md

 ## Resolution

-This issue is not reproduceable on the latest application version (10.0.19).
+This issue is not reproducible on the latest application version (10.0.19).
 On a sales order, when a new sales order line is added and the filtering criteria on the item number is changed to 'contains', then for all the other sales lines, the filtering criteria will be set to 'contains'.